 Test all movements: reaching and locating your pull, grabbing toggles, performing emergency procedures, arching, opening visor, etc. with your new layers and additional warming items before getting on the aircraft.

 In the cold, your body will focus on warming your torso at the expense of your extremities but if you can keep your core warm, it'll mean more heat for your body.
-Thinner layers work better than bulky items.
-Base layers such as thermals can be used close to the skin to give a first barrier, many are made of fabrics that move the moisture away from the skin to regulate your body temperature.
+Thinner layers work better than bulky items so having base layers such as thermals can be used close to the skin to give a first barrier.
 On top of this, a t-shirt followed by a thin jumper or fleece will give you extra warmth with minimal bulk.
 Underneath your trousers, you can also buy thermal leggings and trousers to keep more of the warmth in.
+Between each layer you will get a small pocket of air which will warm up and stay warm.
+For you to lose heat, the heat must transfer through each layer.
 Make sure whatever you buy fits underneath your jumpsuit (consider layers when buying your suit in the first place) and still lets you move freely.

 Wet feet from a flooded landing area can make the rest of your jumping day most unpleasant and will significantly contribute to a loss of heat.
 Many waterproof walking shoes are unsuitable for skydiving (hooks, ankle protection, and lack of flexilibity to fit booties to name a few) but waterproof socks are an ideal fix.